clicknium/clicknium-docs/doc/how-to/how-to-use-web-custom-attributes.md

 :::
 ## Samples
-The example below demonstrates how to make advantage of this functionality.
+The example below demonstrates how to take advantage of this functionality.

 ### Sample 1: Azure devops new work item page